pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/Parsers/CaseIterable.md

 # CaseIterable

-A parser that consumes a case-iterable, raw representable value from the beginning of a string.
+A parser-printer that consumes a case-iterable, raw representable value from the beginning of a string.

 Given a type that conforms to `CaseIterable` and `RawRepresentable` with a `RawValue` of `String` or `Int`, we can incrementally parse a value of it.